jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 ### Microsoft Virtual Desktop options

-- Desktop as a Service (DaaS) - A complete service that securely streams your personalized Windows desktop, apps, settings, and content from the Microsoft cloud, to any device
+- Desktop as a Service (DaaS) - A complete service that securely streams your personalized Windows desktop, apps, settings, and content from the Microsoft cloud to any device.
   - Windows 365 Cloud PC (DaaS) - <https://www.microsoft.com/en-us/windows-365>
   - Microsoft Dev Box (DaaS) - Dev workstation in the cloud - <https://azure.microsoft.com/en-us/products/dev-box>
 - Azure Virtual Desktop (AVD) - Cloud VDI platform that delivers hosted desktops and apps with maximum flexibility.